idaholab/moose/docs/content/getting_started/cluster.md

 tar -xf petsc-{!content/getting_started/petsc_default_version.md!}.tar.gz
 cd petsc-{!content/getting_started/petsc_default_version.md!}
 ```
-* Configure PETSc using the following options (see Info abnomition below):
+* Configure PETSc using the following options (see Info admonition below):

 {!content/getting_started/petsc_default.md!}

 During the configure/build process, you will be prompted to enter proper make commands.
 This can be different from system to system, so I leave that task to the reader.

+---
 ## Clean Up
 * Clean all the temporary stuff: